 Unless otherwise noted, the amount(s) listed in the aid award are annual awards, with one half applied to the student account each semester.
 One notable exception is work study, which generally involves direct payment to the student on a bi-weekly basis,

-so long as the student has completed an I-9 form at Colgate (authorizing work within the United States) and submitted valid wage vouchers.
+so long as the student has completed an I-9 form at Colgate, authorizing work within the United States, and submitted valid wage vouchers.
+(Colgate is not

 All financial aid funds from either Colgate or outside agencies are processed as received

 .
-Prompt application for loans and other outside awards insures availability of funds, generally by the second or third week of each semester.
+Prompt application for loans and other outside awards insures availability of funds, generally by the third week of each semester.
 However, students should be prepared to provide personal funds to meet necessary initial expenses such as books and supplies.

 If for some reason a student is unable to work during the summer and thus does not have the funds needed to purchase books, a payroll advance against future work-study earnings can be arranged through the Office of Student Accounts